Ștefan Voitec: PSU years

-Wartime and August coup
+Wartime stances

 Despite being soon after banned by the National Renaissance Front, the PSDR remained active in the underground, and Voitec was its Secretary from 1939.
 The PCR leadership had returned to labeling him a disgraced Trotskyist.
 Such epithets appear in a February 1939 document, in which the communists argued that a "proletarian front" could only be formed with the PSDR masses, not their leaders.
 Voitec formally retired from public life during Ion Antonescu's dictatorship (see Romania during World War II).
 A note left by Ion Vinea suggests that by 1941 Voitec was an editor at Vinea's own newspaper, Evenimentul Zilei.
 This was a conscious move to undermine Antonescu's censorship by taking in known leftists—Voitec's colleagues included Nicolae Carandino and Miron Radu Paraschivescu.
-His former colleague in the press, Relgis, reports that in October 1942 Voitec was a custodian for the former Adevărul library, which had been taken over by the Ministry of Propaganda.
+At the time, Voitec was being lambasted for his contribution to interwar socialism; in January 1942, Viața newspaper accused him and Cristescu of having defrauded workers with their cooperative society, which they had remade into an anonymous corporation and sold at a profit.
+His former colleague in the press, Relgis, reports that in October 1942 Voitec was a custodian for the semi-defunct Adevărul library, which had been taken over by the Ministry of Propaganda.
 He allegedly used this position to conserve books by Jewish authors whom Antonescu had banned.
+By then, he had joined the editorial.staff of Carandino's magazine, Bis.